laravel/nova-docs/2.0/resources/file-fields.md

 File::make('Disk Image')->acceptedTypes('.dmg|.exe')
 ```

-When using the `acceptedTypes` method, Nova is adding the `accepts` attribute to the file picker, meaning that all of this is valid:
+When using the `acceptedTypes` method, Nova is adding the `accepts` attribute to the file picker, meaning that all of these media types are valid:

 - `.dmg`
 - `.dmg|.exe|.deb`